If your fir tree has been ‘acclimatising’ in the garage or shed, maybe decorate it this evening.

 The Day in Detail:

 Mrs. C says: You might only have one tree to decorate.
 You might have done it long before now, especially if your preference is an artificial tree.
-You may have done like thousands of others and trimmed the tree last weekend.
-But if you have been patient enough to wait until today to decorate the aromatic pine, now is the time to unleash your creativity and indulge in the goose-pimply joy that it is to decorate one’s festive evergreen.
+You may have done like thousands of others and trimmed the tree on December 1.
+But if you like to allow your aromatic pine to acclimatise in the garage or shed, getting it slowly used to a move to the warm in doors, perhaps now is the time to bring it into the house, unleash your creativity and indulge in the goose-pimply joy that it is to decorate one’s festive evergreen.

 Ed Elf: I’m thinking of a theme this year based solely on chocolate.
 Well, it is Christmas.